 -Most Rev. Kevin Farrell, Bishop of the Diocese of Dallas

-The Neuhoff School of Ministry offers a wide variety of academic, continuing education, certificate and adult faith formation programs for students committed to pastoral service within the Catholic Church, their
+The Neuhoff Institute for Ministry & Evangelization offers a wide variety of academic, continuing education, certificate and adult faith formation programs for students committed to pastoral service within the Catholic Church, their

 communities and the world at large.
 Courses are offered both in person at our Irving,

 Texas, and Rome, Italy, campuses or online from anywhere in the world.
 Teaching faculty have distinguished themselves academically and through professional leadership positions

 in national and international Catholic organizations.

 We are committed to offering students practice-oriented programs of theological studies